koolganni/koolganni/README.md

 - 👋 Hi, I’m Ganni.
+- 🌱 I’m currently learning data science and AI.
 - 👀 I’m interested in defining and solving problems with data.
-- 🌱 I’m currently learning data science and AI.
+- 💞️ Recommender System & NLP

 <!---
 - 💞️ I’m looking to collaborate on ...